isomerpages/moe-chuachukangpri/_holistic-development/English Language.md

 <p>build students’ confidence in speech and writing</p>
 </li>
 </ul>
-<p>Our curriculum incorporates interesting programmes to enhance our students’
+<p>We have interesting programmes that are infused in our curriculum to enhance
-learning of the language.</p>
+our students’ learning of the language.</p>
 <hr>
 <h3><strong><u>Reading Programmes</u></strong></h3>
 <p></p>